 - (a) During the admissibility procedure, the BFA has notified the applicant of its intention to reject the application as inadmissible (see section on Admissibility Procedure) or dismiss the application on the merits; - (b) The appeal procedure is to be discontinued where the asylum seeker has absconded the procedure and a return decision was issued by the BFA; - (c) The BFA determines that the application should be rejected as inadmissible or dismissed on the merits and there is a public interest in accelerating the procedure.
-Public interest exists in particular, albeit not exhaustively, where an applicant: - ii.
-Has committed a criminal offence; - iii.
-Has been charged with a criminal offence by the Department of Public Prosecution;
+Public interest exists in particular, albeit not exhaustively, where an applicant: - i.
+Has committed a criminal offence; - ii.
+Has been charged with a criminal offence by the Department of Public Prosecution; - iii.
+Has been subject to pre-trial detention; or - iv.
+Has been caught in the act of committing a criminal offence.